fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 unittest is the test framework built into the Python standard library.
 Its purpose is to test Python itself, but it is often used for project testing, too. pytest works as a unittest runner, and can run both pytest and unittest tests in the same session.

-Let’s pretend that when the Tasks project started, it used unittest instead of pytest for testing.
-And perhaps there are a lot of tests already written.
-Fortunate- ly, you can use pytest to run unittest-based tests.
-This might be a reasonable option if you are migrating your testing effort from unittest to pytest.
-You can leave all the old tests as unittest, and write new ones in pytest.
-You can also gradually migrate older tests as you have time, or as changes are needed.
-There are a couple of issues that might trip you up in the migration, however, and I’ll address some of those here.
 First, let’s look at a test written for unittest:

 ```
 ch7/unittest/test_delete_unittest.py